Boundary criticality of the O(N) model in d = 3 critically revisited: Quantum models: .

 \section{Quantum models: $N = 3$.}

-We begin this section by reviewing recent Monte-Carlo results on quantum spin models in 2+1D with $SO(3)$ symmetry.\cite{FaWang, GuoO3, WesselS12,WesselS1} A prototypical Hamiltonian considered in Refs. \onlinecite{WesselS12,WesselS1} is \beq H = \sum_{\langle i j\rangle } J_{ij} \vec{S}_i \cdot \vec{S}_j. \eeq Here $\vec{S}_i$ is a spin-$S$ quantum spin on site $i$.
+We begin this section by reviewing recent Monte-Carlo results on quantum spin models in 2+1D with $SO(3)$ symmetry.\cite{FaWang, GuoO3, WesselS12, WesselS1, Guo2021} A prototypical Hamiltonian considered in Refs. \cite{WesselS12,WesselS1} is \beq H = \sum_{\langle i j\rangle } J_{ij} \vec{S}_i \cdot \vec{S}_j. \eeq Here $\vec{S}_i$ is a spin-$S$ quantum spin on site $i$.
 The sites are arranged on a rectangular lattice, further, the couplings $J_{ij}$ are chosen to be dimerized, as shown in Fig.~\ref{fig:dim}, with $J_D$ - the coupling on stronger (red) bonds and $J$ - the coupling on weaker (black) bonds.
 As one increases the ratio $K = J/J_D$ the bulk of the system goes from a trivial paramagnet to a Neel state.
 Numerical investigations confirm that this bulk transition is in the classical 3D $O(3)$ universality class.\cite{S1pdbulk} However, unusual boundary behavior at this transition was found.
 In fact, two types of edges were investigated: the edge with ``non-dangling" spins (Fig.~\ref{fig:dim}, top edge) and the edge with ``dangling" spins (Fig.~\ref{fig:dim}, bottom edge).
-For the non-dangling edge critical exponents consistent with the classical ordinary universality class were found with $\eta_{\parallel} \approx 1.3$, i.e. $\Delta_{\vec{n}} \approx 1.15$.\cite{WesselS12,WesselS1} Here $\Delta_{\vec{n}}$ is the boundary scaling dimension of the Neel order parameter.
-However, for the dangling edge exponents strikingly different from the ordinary universality class were found, with $\eta_{\parallel} \approx -0.5$, i.e. $\Delta_{\vec{n}} \approx 0.25$.\cite{WesselS12,WesselS1}
+The boundary scaling dimension of the Neel order parameter $\Delta_{\vec{n}}$ was extracted: for the non-dangling edge it was found that $\Delta_{\vec{n}} \approx 1.15$\cite{WesselS12,WesselS1}, consistent with the ordinary universality class in the classical $O(3)$ model.
+However, for the dangling edge an exponent strikingly different from the ordinary universality class was found $\Delta_{\vec{n}} \approx 0.25$.\cite{WesselS12,WesselS1}